larsenwork/monoid/Readme.md

     </tr>
 </table>

-#Contribute<a name="ct"></a>
+#Guidelines<a name="ct"></a>
-Follow the general GitHub guide for [contributing](https://guides.github.com/activities/contributing-to-open-source/#contributing).<br>
+Follow the general GitHub guide for [contributing](https://guides.github.com/activities/contributing-to-open-source/#contributing) for issues, pull requests etc.<br>
-Be sure to up the version number and add version number, date, change and your name to the Font Log above.
+Be sure to up update the Font Log if you make any contributions.

 #License<a name="li"></a>